vhx/community-api-documentation/video-player.md

 ### [Event listeners](#listen)

 You can hook into megaplaya to know when events occur.
+In this example, whenever a new video is loaded a javascript alert will popup.

-    function onVideoLoad(id, url)
+    function video_load(id, url)
     {
       alert(url + ' is now playing!');
     }

-    megaplaya.api_addListener("onVideoLoad", "onVideoLoad");
+    megaplaya.api_addListener("onVideoLoad", "video_load");

 ### [Javascript API](#javascript-api)